Generic Name: lomitapide (loe-MI-ta-pide)

 - Liver disease, mild—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 Take lomitapide only as directed by your doctor.
-Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
+Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 Take lomitapide without food, at least 2 hours after the evening meal.